wyinkok/main/collated/test/wyinkok.md

                     expectedModel.getFilteredInternshipList().get(toUnsave.getZeroBased()), unsavedInternship);
         } catch (DuplicateInternshipException | InternshipNotFoundException e) {
             throw new IllegalArgumentException(
-                    "editedInternship is a duplicate in expectedModel, or it isn't found in the model.");
+                    "unsavedInternship is a duplicate in expectedModel, or it isn't found in the model.");
         }

         assertCommandSuccess(command, expectedModel,